KatieCook12/React-Quizlet/README.md

 * `src/pages/Home.jsx` – Form for category/difficulty; navigates with router state.&#x20;
 * `src/pages/QuizPage.jsx` – Builds API URL from filters; renders questions & results.&#x20;
 * `src/App.js` – App routes (`/`, `/quiz`).&#x20;

----

-If you’d like, I can also add a small loading state (e.g., a skeleton or spinner) and defer rendering the question list until the fetch resolves.